Marriage Equality Act (New York): Prior legislative history

-Same-sex marriage legislation passed the New York State Assembly for the first time on June 19, 2007 by a vote of 85-61.
+Following the Hernandez v Robles decision in 2006, the focus of the same-sex marriage battle shifted to the executive and legislative branches of government.
+During his successful campaign for governor, Attorney General Spitzer said that he would push to legalize same-sex marriage if elected.
+Same-sex marriage legislation passed the New York State Assembly for the first time on June 19, 2007, by a vote of 85–61.
 The bill languished in the Republican-controlled Senate before dying and being returned to the Assembly.
-Then-governor Eliot Spitzer promoted the bill among lawmakers in Albany.

 Governor David Paterson introduced same-sex marriage legislation on April 16, 2009.
-The Assembly passed a same-sex marriage bill on May 12, 2009 with a majority of 89-52, but the bill languished in the Senate during the November 10 special session.
-It was re-passed by the Assembly on December 2, but the Senate defeated it on the same day by a vote of 38-24.
+The Assembly passed a same-sex marriage bill on May 12, 2009, with a majority of 89–52, but the bill languished in the Senate during the November 10 special session.
+It was re-passed by the Assembly on December 2, but the Senate--then led by Democrats--defeated it on the same day by a vote of 38–24.
 All Senate Republicans voted against the bill, and eight Democratic senators joined them.
+The failed Senate vote "followed more than a year of lobbying by gay rights organizations, who steered close to $1 million into New York legislative races to boost support for the measure".
+The New York Times later described the Senate's defeat of the legislation as "humiliating".

 In 2010, several senators who had voted against same-sex marriage in 2009 were defeated.
 They were: Democrat Darrel Aubertine (defeated by a Republican), Democrats Hiram Monserrate and Bill Stachowski (both of whom were defeated in Democratic primaries by opponents who supported same-sex marriage) and Republican Frank Padavan.
 Also in 2010, three senators who had voted in favor of same-sex marriage in 2009 were defeated (although the marriage issue was not a prominent one in their 2010 re-election campaigns).
 They were Democrats Brian Foley, Craig M. Johnson, and Antoine Thompson.

 Activism and civil disobedience campaign

 After the effort to pass marriage equality legislation failed in New York in 2009, LGBTQ activists escalated the fight for same-sex marriage almost immediately in 2010.
 Activists formed a direct action group named Queer Rising and staged a protest outside the New York City marriage bureau.
 Those activists then increased the number of direct action protests and succeeded in putting the issue of marriage equality on the social and legislative agenda for over a year.
 Queer Rising inspired the creation or actions of other LGBTQ or civil rights groups that, likewise, put pressure on the Government to enact marriage equality.
-When it was revealed that the Catholic Church was lobbying against passage of marriage equality, activists protested outside St. Patrick's Cathedral in Manhattan to demand marriage equality.
-Some of the activists who led or participated in the direct action that was key to the movement for marriage equality, included Alan Bonville, Iana Di Bona, Bob the Drag Queen, Honey La Bronx, Jake Goodman, Rich Murray, Natasha Dillon, and many others.
-Activists created an environment of urgency for the Government to act.
+When it was revealed that the Catholic Church was lobbying against passage of marriage equality, activists protested outside St. Patrick's Cathedral in Manhattan in support of same-sex marriage.

-Against this backdrop, activists began to exert pressure on government officials to pass marriage equality legislation in New York.
-Sen. Shirley Huntley (D-Queens), who had voted against same-sex marriage legislation in 2009, was targeted for a direct action protest by the group Connecting Rainbows in April 2011.